ndouglas-cloudsmith/Docker-Hub-Scanner/README.md

 |  | `vulhub/activemq:5.16.5` | **No** |  | **Yes** |
 |  | `021982/66_42_93_164` | Yes | https://opensourcemalware.com/container/021982%2F66_42_93_164 |  |

-You can run it directly with positional arguments or fall back to interactive prompt if omitted:
+You can run the script directly with positional arguments or fall back to interactive prompt (if omitted). <br/>

-Scan for a specific docker container called ```metal3d/xmrig```
+Scan for a specific docker container called ```metal3d/xmrig``` with a bunch of different flags listed below:
 ```
 python3 DockerScanner.py metal3d/xmrig
 ```
 Find only ```HIGH``` CVEs for a specific image:
 ```
 python3 DockerScanner.py vulhub/activemq:5.16.5 --high
 ```
 Find only ```CRITICAL``` CVEs for a specific image:
 ```
 python3 DockerScanner.py solr:8.11.0 --critical
 ```
 Find ```HIGH``` and ```CRITICAL``` CVEs for the same container image:
 ```
 python3 DockerScanner.py metal3d/xmrig --critical --high